 Yes.
 Each spring, incoming freshman or transfer students (for incoming Fall students) apply for Department of Art scholarships by submitting a digital portfolio.
 Guidelines and requirements for the application and portfolio submission can be found HERE.

-If you would like to schedule a visit to the Art department and meet with the Academic Advisor to discuss the program, your interests and direction, call the Campus Visits office at 785-532-6318 for a scheduled day on campus.
-The Art Department main office is located in 111 Willard Hall and we see prospective students Monday-Friday at 1:30pm.
+If you would like to schedule a visit to the Art department and meet with the Academic Advisor, call the New Student Services at 785-532-6318 to schedule a visit.

-All students must go through an admission review process to be considered for admission into the Bachelor of Fine Arts program.
+All students must go through a portfolio review process to be considered for admission into the Bachelor of Fine Arts program.
 Eligible students are those who have completed the core requirements for the BFA degree.
-CAR is offered every spring.
+The review is offered every spring.
 The semester you are enrolled in the final of your core classes (spring semester of the sophomore year), you will apply to a specific concentration area (i.e. Graphic Design, Painting, Ceramics, Digital Experimental Arts, Drawing, Photography, Printmaking, or Metalsmithing & Jewelry).